linkedin reddit search_black sharethis

 Autism Inpatient Collection

-The Autism Inpatient Collection (AIC) study is being performed by the Autism and Developmental Disorders Inpatient Research Collaborative (ADDIRC) and is directed by Matthew Siegel, M.D., and Susan Santangelo, Sc.D.
-It is funded by the Simons Foundation Autism Research Initiative (SFARI) and the Nancy Lurie Marks Family Foundation.
+The Autism Inpatient Collection (AIC) study was performed by the Autism and Developmental Disorders Inpatient Research Collaborative (ADDIRC), led by Matthew Siegel (PI), and Susan Santangelo (Co-I).
+It was funded by the Simons Foundation Autism Research Initiative (SFARI) and the Nancy Lurie Marks Family Foundation.

-The study began in October 2013 and was designed to produce a collection of phenotypic and genetic data from children with a clinical diagnosis of autism who have been admitted to one of six specialized inpatient child psychiatry units in the United States.
+The study was designed to produce a collection of phenotypic and genetic data from children with a clinical diagnosis of autism who have been admitted to one of six specialized inpatient child psychiatry units in the United States.
+This setting was targeted in order to capture individuals with autism who may be underrepresented in datasets derived from outpatient or community settings.

-A number of surveys examining the child’s social communication, adaptive and aberrant behaviors, emotion regulation, adaptive functioning and other domains are performed as part of the study, in addition to measures of parenting stress and self-efficacy.
-Data are also being collected on the child’s behavior, cognition, sleep and other dimensions by clinical and research staff throughout their inpatient stay.
+A phenotypic battery (including surveys examining the child’s social communication, aberrant behaviors, emotion regulation, adaptive functioning and other domains) was performed.
+Data was also collected on the child’s behavior, cognition and sleep throughout their inpatient stay.
+ADOS-2 and Leiter Cognitive tests were performed by trained research staff.
+Physiologic data was collected from a subset of participants.
 A detailed list of these measures can be found in the AIC Research Welcome Packet.

 Current clinical research sites